Living Conditions in The Gambia

 Social activities

-A major part of the Peace Corps experience is socializing with the people in your community, which might include chatting while drinking green tea (Attaya) under the shade of a large tree, attending an all-night cultural festival, playing soccer (football) with community members, or helping the children in your host family’s compound with homework.
+A major part of the Peace Corps experience is socializing with the people in your community, which might include chatting while drinking green tea (attaya) under the shade of a large tree, attending an all-night cultural festival, playing soccer (football) with community members, or helping the children in your host family’s compound with homework.
 Some families may even have a TV set or a radio.
 Dancing and singing are common activities within many communities, and Volunteers will inevitably be called upon to join an impromptu dance session in their compound.

 Goats, cats, dogs, chickens, donkeys, or horses may grace your family compound and provide the children in the compound great entertainment.
 Household spaces are extended to the outdoors in The Gambia and the family compound is a place of socialization and connection.